 - Circle Dance

-Waggle dance is used to communicate two different information to the colony.
+The waggle dance is used to communicate two different pieces of information to the colony.
 They are

 - The distance to the food source